How to choose the best line trimmer

 Amp-hours (Ah) indicate a battery’s capacity – the higher the number, the greater the capacity.

 The models we’ve tested have batteries of 18–60V and 2.0–5.2Ah with a run-time of 12–40+ minutes.
-Check our test results to see which models have the right balance of power and battery life for your needs.

 One-battery systems